 - stress incontinence

-Without treatment, people may experience tearing and bleeding after sex.
-People may be less inclined to have sex because they fear post-sex discomfort and pain.
+Without treatment, you may experience tearing and bleeding after sex.
+You may also be less inclined to have sex because of vaginal discomfort and pain.

 Vaginal atrophy can also lead to chronic vaginal infections like yeast infections after menopause.
 Because of the changes in the vagina‘s pH, bacteria, yeast, and other organisms can grow and thrive more easily.
-These issues can lead to pain and discomfort, among other symptoms.
+This can also lead to vaginal discomfort.

 Vaginal pain after menopause is often easily treated.
 Your doctor will want to pinpoint the underlying cause of any pain or discomfort.
 This will help ensure you‘re receiving the proper treatment.
 Some of these treatments include: